“Gifted with a Glitch”

 It is really not so puzzling.
 In my experience, when gifted children or teens are consistently performing below their ability, or appear bored or unmotivated, there is always a reason.
 We have explored some unique ideas in this column.
 I pray that God will lead you to the exact answer for your child or teen.

-To receive an electronic checklist of symptoms that will help you identify your child’s learning issues, just put in the subject line: “Identifying Learning Issues” to email@example.com
+Download our Informal electronic checklist of symptoms that will help you identify your child’s learning issues.

 The information in this article should not be construed as a diagnosis or medical advice.
 Please consult your physician for any medical condition and before adding supplements or changing a child’s diet.